-Experiencing life like a child, with full absorption and concentration;
+Experiencing life like a child, with total absorption and concentration;

 Trying new things instead of sticking to safe paths;

-Listening to one’s own feelings in evaluating experiences instead of the voice of tradition, authority or the majority;
+Listening to one’s feelings in evaluating experiences instead of the voice of tradition, authority, or the majority;

 Taking responsibility and working hard;